-Opera Workshop performances will take place at 7:30 P.M. on November 25 and April 21 in Music Hall.
+Opera Workshop performance will take place on April 21 in Music Hall.
 Free admission.

 University Opera’s season is made possible by the support of alumni, friends, and community organizations.
 Due to the significant costs of producing opera, the university can fund only a small fraction of our budget.
 Generous donors have helped underwrite productions and support students who would not otherwise have been able to attend UW-Madison.

 We are deeply grateful for the assistance of the Ann Crow Fund for Voice and Opera and to Opera Props for helping make a high-quality season available to our students and audiences.
 Our goal is an endowed annual operating fund to provide an infrastructure for recruiting, training, and giving performance opportunities to our singers.
 We welcome your inquiries about becoming part of our family of donors.
 To find out more, please contact: Rebekah Sherman at the University of Wisconsin Foundation (608) 265-9793, or Rebekah.Sherman@supportuw.org